Panman82/ember-bootstrap-switch/README.md

 ## Compatibility

-This addon works with ember and ember-cli 1.13+ (supports ember 2.x).
+This addon works with ember and ember-cli 1.13+ (including 2.x).
 For use with older versions of ember, use version 0.2.0 of this addon.